officelearn/azure-docs.sv-se/articles/machine-learning/preview/model-management-cli-reference.md

     --cluster -c                   : Flag to provision ACS cluster.
 Off by default; specify this to force an ACS cluster deployment.
     --key-pem                      : Path to .pem file with certificate key.
     --master-count -m              : Number of master nodes to provision in the ACS cluster.
 Acceptable values: 1, 3, 5.
 Default: 1.
     --resource-group -g            : Resource group in which to create compute resource.
-Will be created if it does not exist.
+Is created if it does not exist.
-                                     If not provided, resource group will be created with 'rg' appended to 'name.'.
+                                     If not provided, resource group is created with 'rg' appended to 'name.'.
     --service-principal-app-id -a  : App ID of service principal to use for configuring ML compute.
     --service-principal-password -p: Password associated with service principal.
     --storage -s                   : ARM ID of storage account to associate with this environment.
     --yes -y                       : Flag to answer 'yes' to any prompts.
-Command will fail if user is not logged in.
+Command fails if user is not logged in.

 Globala argument
 ```